Other Parameters

 2. wp-config.php

 Add the following constant definition to wp-config.php.
 This constant takes priority over the URL parameter.
-That means that you can use this way to enforce caching.1
+That means that you can use this way to enforce caching.((If you’re afraid that a malignant visitor might disable the cache per URL parameter.))

 define('CHATTY_MANGO_RUTP_CACHE', 600 );